 What does a typical day look like for you?

-Myself as Quality Assurance Manager also acts as the backup Interim Response Team and Mishap Investigator on behalf of the Safety & Health Manager if needed and only because I have been previously trained in this area, with the prior approval of the ROC PM.
+As a Quality Assurance Manager, I also act as the backup Interim Response Team and Mishap Investigator on behalf of the Safety & Health Manager if needed and only because I have been previously trained in this area, with the prior approval of the ROC PM.

 What are some of the opportunities for growth and mentorship that you have seen?